Skip to content

 Loading the Elevenlabs Text to Speech AudioNative Player…

-It's a common belief that you can "sweat out" a hangover with a workout.
-Some people swear by their morning run or gym session after a night of drinking.
+It is a common belief that you can "sweat out" a hangover with a workout.
+Some people swear by a morning run or gym session after a night of drinking.
 But what does science actually say about exercising with a hangover?

-Short answer: No, exercise does not cure a hangover.
+Short answer: Exercise does not make a hangover go away faster.
 Sweating does not speed up alcohol metabolism.
-While light activity may temporarily improve mood through endorphin release, alcohol is cleared by the liver at a rate exercise cannot meaningfully accelerate.
+Light activity may temporarily improve mood through endorphin release, but alcohol is cleared by the liver at a rate exercise cannot meaningfully change.

-In this guide, we'll break down what research suggests about exercise and hangovers, which workouts may be safer if you're mildly hungover (and which can make things worse), and the more effective prevention-first approach.
+In this guide, we break down what research suggests about exercise and hangovers, which workouts may be safer if your symptoms are mild (and which can make things worse), and what tends to work better than pushing through a hard session.

 The Truth About "Sweating Out" a Hangover